pauloestrella1994/jogos_olimpicos/README.md

 Thats all folks, enjoy it!

-PS*: If you have any trouble to run the commands above, make sure you run with `sudo`.
+PS*: If you have any trouble to run the commands above in Linux, make sure you run with `sudo`.